Announcing Our 2025 Scholarship Award Recipients

-Bat Flash!
-Countering Misinformation and Championing Evidence-Based Science!
+Bat Flash: Countering Misinformation and Championing Evidence-Based Science

 On March 6, 2024, the Wall Street Journal presented findings from the University of Leeds in their opinion piece, “Why Scientists Love Chasing Bats; The threat to humans from animal viruses is small.
 The financial incentive to pretend otherwise is large.”
 They are of course referring to “virus hunters,” not researchers attempting to better understand […]